Kenji Fujimoto

 Kenji Fujimoto (藤本 健二, Fujimoto Kenji) is a Japanese chef who was the personal sushi chef of former North Korean leader Kim Jong Il from 1988 to 2001.
 Fujimoto, who uses a pseudonym and whose real name is not public knowledge, published a memoir in 2003 entitled I was Kim Jong-il's Cook, detailing many of his experiences with Kim Jong Il.
-The veracity of his claims were initially doubted by skeptics.
-However, Fujimoto correctly predicted that Kim Jong Un (who was relatively unknown at that time) would be appointed as his father's successor as Supreme Leader instead of Kim Jong-nam or Kim Jong-chul, which was contrary to the prevailing consensus of experts on North Korean politics.
+Fujimoto correctly predicted that Kim Jong Un (who was relatively unknown at that time) would be appointed as his father's successor as Supreme Leader instead of Kim Jong-nam or Kim Jong-chul, which was contrary to the prevailing consensus of experts on North Korean politics.
 Fujimoto's prediction proved true in December 2011.

 A leaked U.S. diplomatic cable from Tokyo revealed that he was the best and often the sole source of North Korean information for Japan's Cabinet Intelligence and Research Office.

 Biography

 Arrival in North Korea

 Fujimoto first visited North Korea in 1982.
 Six years later, he became Kim's personal sushi chef on a salary of £45,000 a year, and was given two Mercedes cars.
 Soon after, he became Kim's companion; both men, according to Kenji, went shooting, riding and water-skiing together.
 He confirmed a widely believed rumour that Kim had a serious fall from his horse in 1992, breaking his collar bone and lying unconscious for several hours.